 8. Rome, Italy’s Capital – Lazio

 The Eternal City, Italy’s capital, a religious hot spot and a city rich with myth.
-Rome is home to outstanding architecture from 3 millennia of history: from the classical Pantheon, the Colosseum and the Imperial Forums, to Etruscan temples, fortifications like Castel Sant’Angelo, monumental fountains and squares like Piazza Navona and Piazza di Spagna.
+Rome is home to outstanding architecture from 3 millennia of history: from the classical Pantheon, the Colosseum and the Imperial Forums, to Etruscan temples, fortifications like Castel Sant’Angelo and its bridge – among the most beautiful bridges in Italy – monumental fountains and squares like Piazza Navona and Piazza di Spagna.
 The Vatican city is here too, plus a vast variety of churches and architectural styles from Renaissance to Baroque.

 => Check out this Ancient Rome and Colosseum Walking Tour, great value for money!